ST3ALTHY-0/NaturalKindleReaderWindows/README.md

 git submodule update --recursive
 ```

 2. Build the native TTS engine
+- NOTE: Feel free to change my absolute path to relative or don't use at all if you have a path variable.
+I just cant get my path variables working rn.

 - Open the TTS engine folder (the submodule) and follow its README — on Windows this usually means opening the supplied Visual Studio solution or running CMake to produce an x64 build.
 - Ensure you build the application configuration you want (Debug/Release) and note the produced executable path (for example: `.../ttsapplication/x64/Debug/TtsApplication.exe`).